 12. Scalloped Butternut Squash

-This Scalloped Butternut Squash has all of the ooey-gooey cheese deliciousness you crave, without having to use any actual cheese!
-Tender butternut squash, cashews, vegetable broth, and nutritional yeast, are blended together to create a velvety, silky cheese sauce that pairs perfectly with the potatoes and onions.
+This Scalloped Butternut Squash from the Cruelty Free Family has all of the ooey-gooey cheese deliciousness you crave, without having to use any actual cheese!
+Tender butternut squash, cashews, vegetable broth, and nutritional yeast, are blended to create a velvety, silky cheese sauce that pairs perfectly with the potatoes and onions.
 This dish is ultra comforting, supremely flavorful, and a guaranteed hit at any get-together!

 13. Cauliflower Millet Mash

-This Cauliflower Millet Mash is a wonderfully healthy alternative to the usual mound of mashed potatoes present on holiday tables year after year.
-Millet and cauliflower florets are blended together, swirled with crushed garlic and olive oil, and garnished with pepper and nutmeg.
+This Cauliflower Millet Mash by Sara Oliveira is a wonderfully healthy alternative to the usual mound of mashed potatoes present on holiday tables year after year.
+Millet and cauliflower florets are blended, swirled with crushed garlic and olive oil, and garnished with pepper and nutmeg.
 Does it taste identical to mashed potatoes?
 No. Is still absolutely delicious?
 You bet.

 14. Herb-Infused Grilled Zucchini Soup

-This Herb-Infused Grilled Zucchini Soup is a very simple soup that combines the rich flavor of fresh vegetables with the coolness of mint, served with smoky grilled zucchini.
+This Herb-Infused Grilled Zucchini Soup by Lilia Jankowska is a very simple soup that combines the rich flavor of fresh vegetables with the coolness of mint, served with smoky grilled zucchini.
 It’s light, but packed with flavor and perfect alongside sandwiches or a big salad.
-It can be served warm, just after cooking or cool, like a gazpacho.
+It can be served warm, just after cooking, or cool, like a gazpacho.

 15. Brussels Sprouts Stir-Fry

-While roasted Brussels sprouts are a delicacy of their own, in this Brussels Sprouts Stir-Fry, the green veggies are stir-fried making the process much quicker and easier.
+While roasted Brussels sprouts are a delicacy of their own, in this Brussels Sprouts Stir-Fry by Joyce Gan, the green veggies are stir-fried making the process much quicker and easier.
 Nothing too fancy is required to stir-fry them, just a bit of salt and pepper, and a zing of lemon if you desire.
 Top with some coconut flakes and dried cranberries for some lovely flavor contrast.

 16. Creamy Turmeric Butternut Squash Soup

 The chilly weather season simply isn’t complete without a delicious and warming bowl of butternut squash soup to comfort and nourish the body.
-This Creamy Turmeric Butternut Squash Soup is simple to make and packed full with beneficial ingredients like turmeric, cinnamon, and nutmeg.
+This Creamy Turmeric Butternut Squash Soup by Silvia Ribas is simple to make and packed full of beneficial ingredients like turmeric, cinnamon, and nutmeg.
 Top this vibrant puree with toasted seeds, crushed walnuts, or garlicky croutons, for some added flavor and texture

 17. Kabocha With Maple Butter Glaze and Fried Sage

 Butter squash is a delicious, golden-hued favorite in the fall, but if you feel like trying something new, check out this kabocha dish!
-In this Kabocha With Maple Butter Glaze and Fried Sage, the orange squash is sliced, tossed in a buttery mixture of maple sugar, cinnamon, and vegan butter, and then baked until brown.
+In this Kabocha With Maple Butter Glaze and Fried Sage by Sabrina Russo, the orange squash is sliced, tossed in a buttery mixture of maple sugar, cinnamon, and vegan butter, and then baked until brown.
 As if this wasn’t delicious enough, it’s also topped with crispy, fried sage, and plenty of pine nuts.

 18. Butternut Squash and Black Bean Bisque